Berea-College-CSC-226/p01-final-project-bynumm-mushfiqmahim/README.md

 ## Milestone 3: Virtual Check-In

-❗Indicate what percentage of the project you have left to complete and how confident you feel.
+Indicate what percentage of the project you have left to complete and how confident you feel.

-❗️**Completion Percentage**: `0 - 100%`
+**Completion Percentage**: `65%`

-❗️**Confidence**: Describe how confident you feel about completing this project, and why.
+**Confidence**: Describe how confident you feel about completing this project, and why.
 Then, describe some strategies you can employ to increase the likelihood that you'll be successful in completing this project before the deadline.

 ```
-    **Replace this with your reflection
+    I feel moderately confident about completing this project on time.
+The core framework of the game is already built —
+    the game loop, movement, obstacles, game-over screen, and restart/quit flow are working correctly.
+The next features,
+    such as scoring, food collision logic, improving gameplay, and writing initial tests, are very manageable.
+My biggest
+    concern is making sure all features integrate cleanly and that both partners contribute enough for the final grading
+    requirements.
+Now that the structure is set up, adding new features should be much easier and more organized.

+    To increase the likelihood of finishing successfully, I plan to:
+1. Continue working on a feature-by-feature basis using clear GitHub issues
+2. Keep branches updated and merge changes frequently to avoid conflicts
+3. Finish the remaining core features (score, collisions, keyboard logic) early
+4. Create new test file
 ```

 ---